tmhglnd/mercury-docs/docs/about/vision.md

 sidebar_position: 2
 ---

-# 🔭 What does Mercury for you?
+# 🔭 What can you do with Mercury?

 Are you not sure if Mercury is for you?
-Maybe after reading this you have a better idea if so:
+Maybe after reading this you have a better idea:

 ---